spanner/radiant-taggable-extension/README.md

 	rake radiant:extensions:taggable:update

 The update task will bring over a couple of CSS files for styling tags but you'll want to improve those.

+## Bugs

+Very likely.
+[Github issues](http://github.com/spanner/radiant-taggable-extension/issues), please, or for little things an email or github message is fine.

 ## Author and copyright

 * William Ross, for spanner. will at spanner.org